-Mandi is part of the Comparative Physiology & Clinical Sciences research group at the RVC and is based in the Comparative Biomedical Sciences (CBS) department at the Hawkshead Campus.
+Mandi is part of the Comparative Physiology & Medicine research group at the RVC and is based in the Comparative Biomedical Sciences (CBS) department at the Hawkshead Campus.

-Prof Virginia Luis Fuentes

-vluisfuentes@rvc.ac.uk

-Virginia is Head of the Cardiology Service and is based in Hawkshead splitting time between clinics at the Queen Mother Hospital, teaching and research.

-Dr Scott Roberts

-sjroberts@rvc.ac.uk

-Scott is part of the Comparative Physiology & Clinical Sciences research group at the RVC and is based in the CBS department at the Camden Campus.

-Dr Claire Russell

-crussell@rvc.ac.uk

-Claire is part of the Comparative Physiology & Clinical Sciences research group at the RVC and is based in the CBS department at the Camden Campus.
+Prof Virginia Luis Fuentes6333/6820vluisfuentes@rvc.ac.ukVirginia is Head of the Cardiology Service and is based in Hawkshead splitting time between clinics at the Queen Mother Hospital, teaching and research.
+Dr Scott Roberts Scott is part of the Comparative Physic in the CBS department at the Camden sjroberts@rvc.ac.uk e research group at the RVC and is based Dr Claire Russell Claire is part of the Comparative Physi in the CBS department at the Camden crussell@rvc.ac.uk e research group at the RVC and is based Dr Helen Stolp4584hstolp@rvc.ac.ukHelen is part of the Comparative Physiology & Medicine research group at the RVC and is based in the CBS department at the Camden Campus.
+Dr Tim West 6891 twest@rvc.ac.uk

-Dr Carole Thomas

-cthomas@rvc.ac.uk

-Carole is part of the Livestock Production & Health research group at the RVC and is based in the PPS department at the Hawkshead Campus.

-Dr Tim West

-twest@rvc.ac.uk

-Tim is part of the Comparative Physiology & Clinical Sciences research group at the RVC and is based in the CBS department at the Hawkshead Campus.
+Tim is part of the Comparative Physiology & Medicine research group at the RVC and is based in the CBS department at the Hawkshead Campus.